 I understand.
 Please provide the text you’d like me to edit, and I’ll modify up to 2 adjectives with synonyms while keeping the overall meaning unchanged.

-After enabling NIS, numerous input resolutions will be generated that you will need to apply in-game to utilize the advantages of this feature.
+After enabling NIS, various input resolutions will be generated that you will need to apply in-game to utilize the benefits of this feature.

-Here is a table of the resolutions deduced from the provided input resolution:
+Here is a table of the resolutions derived from the provided input resolution:

 Scaling | Input Resolution for 4K Output | Input Resolution for 1440p Output | Input Resolution for 1080p Output |